luancoding220/CRUD-Commands/README.md

 # First Project in C#

-This project has the intention to help developer from learning database commands and so more other features.
+This project has the intention to help developers from learning database commands and so more other features.

 Cares that you need before initializing your project: